chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

     `journalctl -u hab-sup -f | grep 'automate-ha-opensearch'
     ```

-#### Configuration in Provision host
+#### Configuration in Automate Node

 {{< note >}}

-Make sure all the frontend nodes and opensearch have access to the object storage.
+Make sure all the frontend nodes and OpenSearch have access to the object storage.

 {{< /note >}}

-Once done with the opensearch setup, add the following `automate.toml` file and patch the `config`.
+Once done with the OpenSearch setup, add the following `automate.toml` file and patch the `config`.
 In the file, modify the values listed below:

 1. `vi automate.toml`